matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 OpenID authentication in the IS API will work the same as in the Integration Manager API, as specified in [MSC1961](https://github.com/matrix-org/matrix-doc/issues/1961).

+When clients supply an identity server to the Homeserver in order for the Homeserver to make calls to the IS on its behalf, it must also supply its access token for the Identity Server either as the `is_token` query parameter or a bearer token in the `X-Identity-Authorization` HTTP header with the same syntax as an `Authorizationn` header.

 ### IS Register API

 The following new APIs will be introduced to support OpenID auth as per